k8s-docs/fluentd-docs/content/docs/guides/graylog2.md

+---
+title: ""
+linkTitle: ""
+weight: 1
+---

 # Fluentd and Graylog for End-to-End Log Analysis

 This article explains how to set up Fluentd with [Graylog](https://www.graylog.org).
 Graylog is a popular log management server powered by Elasticsearch and MongoDB.
 You can combine Fluentd and Graylog to create a scalable log analytics pipeline.

 ## Prerequisites

 - Basic Understanding of Fluentd
 - Linux Server (Ubuntu 18.04 LTS was used for this guide.)

 ## How to Setup Graylog + Fluentd

 ### Dependencies